Onemanwolf/AutoFixture_How_Session/Code/How_Session/AutoFixture_How.md

         }
 ```

-We can also use a delegate to set to value
+We can also use a delegate to set the value of items added to the list.

 ```C#
         [Fact]